-Best in the commercial context, but less common, involves a note and deed of trust that is executed by the buyer and payable directly to the seller (also called the vendor) for part of the purchase price and secured by the real property.
-If it is payable to the seller, it is non-recourse and you do not risk personal liability -it does not need to be residential or owner-occupied residential property; it can be any kind of real property.
+Second, and less common, involves a note and deed of trust that is executed by the buyer and payable to the seller for part of the purchase price and secured by the real property.
+If it is payable to the seller, it does not need to be owner-occupied residential property.